awsdocs/aws-site-to-site-vpn-user-guide/doc_source/customer-gateway-device-windows.md

   1. Expand the **Network adapters** node\.

-  1. Select the AWS PV network device, choose **Action**, **Properties**\.
+  1. Select the network adapter \(depending on the instance type, this might be Amazon Elastic Network Adapter or Intel 82599 Virtual Function\), and choose **Action**, **Properties**\.

   1. On the **Advanced** tab, disable the **IPv4 Checksum Offload**, **TCP Checksum Offload \(IPv4\)**, and **UDP Checksum Offload \(IPv4\)** properties, and then choose **OK**\.
 + Allocate an Elastic IP address to your account and associate it with the instance\.
 For more information, see [Working with Elastic IP addresses](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/elastic-ip-addresses-eip.html#working-with-eips)\.
 Take note of this address — you need it when you create the customer gateway in your VPC\.
 + Ensure that the instance's security group rules allow outbound IPsec traffic\.
 By default, a security group allows all outbound traffic\.
 However, if the security group's outbound rules have been modified from their original state, you must create the following outbound custom protocol rules for IPsec traffic: IP protocol 50, IP protocol 51, and UDP 500\.

-Take note of the CIDR range for your network in which the Windows server is located, for example, `172.31.0.0/16`\.
+Take note of the CIDR range of the network in which your Windows instance is located, for example, `172.31.0.0/16`\.

-## Step 1: Create a VPN connection and configure your VPC<a name="cgw-win2012-create-vpn"></a>
+## Step 1: Create a VPN connection and configure your VPC<a name="cgw-device-windows-server-vpn"></a>

-To create a VPN connection from your VPC, you must first create a virtual private gateway and attach it to your VPC\.
+To create a VPN connection from your VPC, do the following:

+1. Create a virtual private gateway and attach it to your VPC\.
 For more information, see [Create a virtual private gateway](SetUpVPNConnections.md#vpn-create-vpg)\.

-Then, create a VPN connection and new customer gateway\.
-For the customer gateway, specify the public IP address of your Windows server\.
-For the VPN connection, choose static routing, and then enter the CIDR range for your network in which the Windows server is located, for example, `172.31.0.0/16`\.
+1. Create a VPN connection and new customer gateway\.
+For the customer gateway, specify the public IP address of your Windows Server\.
+For the VPN connection, choose static routing, and then enter the CIDR range for your network in which the Windows Server is located, for example, `172.31.0.0/16`\.
 For more information, see [Create a Site\-to\-Site VPN connection](SetUpVPNConnections.md#vpn-create-vpn-connection)\.

+After you create the VPN connection, configure the VPC to enable communication over the VPN connection\.

 **To configure your VPC**
-+ Create a private subnet in your VPC \(if you don't have one already\) for launching instances to communicate with the Windows server\.
-For more information, see [Adding a subnet to your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#AddaSubnet)\.
++ Create a private subnet in your VPC \(if you don't have one already\) for launching instances to communicate with the Windows Server\.
+For more information, see [Creating a subnet in your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#AddaSubnet)\.
 **Note**
 A private subnet is a subnet that does not have a route to an internet gateway\.
 The routing for this subnet is described in the next item\.
 + Update your route tables for the VPN connection:
-  + Add a route to your private subnet's route table with the virtual private gateway as the target, and the Windows server's network \(CIDR range\) as the destination\.
+  + Add a route to your private subnet's route table with the virtual private gateway as the target, and the Windows Server's network \(CIDR range\) as the destination\.
+For more information, see [Adding and removing routes from a route table](https://docs.aws.amazon.com/vpc/latest/userguide/WorkWithRouteTables.html#AddRemoveRoutes) in the *Amazon VPC User Guide*\.
   + Enable route propagation for the virtual private gateway\.
-For more information, see [Route tables](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) in the *Amazon VPC User Guide*\.
+For more information, see [\(Virtual private gateway\) Enable route propagation in your route table](SetUpVPNConnections.md#vpn-configure-routing)\.
-+ Create a security group configuration for your instances that allows communication between your VPC and network:
++ Create a security group for your instances that allows communication between your VPC and network:
   + Add rules that allow inbound RDP or SSH access from your network\.
 This enables you to connect to instances in your VPC from your network\.
 For example, to allow computers in your network to access Linux instances in your VPC, create an inbound rule with a type of SSH, and the source set to the CIDR range of your network \(for example, `172.31.0.0/16`\)\.
 For more information, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.
   + Add a rule that allows inbound ICMP access from your network\.
-This enables you to test your VPN connection by pinging an instance in your VPC from your Windows server\.
+This enables you to test your VPN connection by pinging an instance in your VPC from your Windows Server\.

-## Step 2: Download the configuration file for the VPN connection<a name="cgw-win2012-download-config"></a>
+## Step 2: Download the configuration file for the VPN connection<a name="cgw-device-windows-server-config"></a>

-You can use the Amazon VPC console to download a Windows server configuration file for your VPN connection\.
+You can use the Amazon VPC console to download a Windows Server configuration file for your VPN connection\.

 **To download the configuration file**